fintisalsabila/Brick-Breaker-Game/README.txt

-Brick Breaker Game using Bootstrap in VanillaJS

-The Brick Breaker Game is a web application created using the JavaScript programming language.
-The purpose of this project is to provide fun and enjoyable gameplay by breaking bricks with a ball.
-The game is displayed in a web browser and contains several object shapes.
-The Brick Breaker Game in VanillaJS is designed to teach you how to develop a simple game app.
-This project uses basic coding techniques in the JavaScript programming language.

-The Brick Breaker Game using Bootstrap in VanillaJS with Source Code is free to be downloaded just read the content below for more info.
-This application is for educational purpose only.

-Brick Breaker Game using Bootstrap in VanillaJS with Source Code Basic Information Language used: JavaScript
-Front-end used: HTML & CSS
-Coding Tool used: Notepad++ or any text editor that can run html files
-Type: Web Application
-Database used: None
-About Brick Breaker Game
-The Brick Breaker Game is a web application coded purely in JavaScript.
-The game uses a Bootstrap template to create the design structure.
-The player controls the game using keyboard bindings (Left Arrow Key to move left, Right Arrow Key to move right).
-The game is simple: the player must catch the ball correctly to make it bounce upward and break the bricks.
-If you fail to catch the ball, the game will be over.
-Try to destroy all the bricks above to finish the game.

-Brick Breaker Game using Bootstrap in VanillaJS Features
-User Interface (UI)
-Bootstrap Integration: Uses Bootstrap's responsive grid and styling system for a clean, modern look.
-Game Area: The game area consists of a grid of bricks at the top, a paddle controlled by the player at the bottom, and a ball that moves around the game area.
-Score and Lives Display: Displays the player’s current score and remaining lives in the Bootstrap-styled header.
-Responsive Design: The game adjusts seamlessly to different screen sizes, making it playable on desktop, tablets, and mobile devices.

-Core Features
-Ball Movement: The ball moves around the game area, bouncing off the walls, paddle, and bricks.
-Paddle Control: Players can control the paddle using either keyboard arrow keys or touch/mouse movements to bounce the ball back into play.
-Brick Collision Detection: The ball breaks bricks upon collision, with the game updating the score for each broken brick.
-Game Levels: The game increases difficulty by reducing the size of the paddle or increasing the ball speed as levels progress.
-Game Over: The game ends when the player loses all lives, and a "Game Over" message is displayed.

-Interactivity
-Paddle Movement: Players can control the paddle in real-time by moving it left or right using the keyboard or mouse/touch events.
-Collision Physics: JavaScript handles the collision between the ball and bricks, walls, and paddle, ensuring realistic bounce effects.
-Score Tracking: The score is updated in real-time as the player breaks bricks, with the score increasing for each brick destroyed.

-Brick Breaker Game using Bootstrap in VanillaJS Installation Guide
-Download the zip.
-Locate and Extract the zip file.
-Open the extracted folder
-Find and locate the file "index.html".
-Open the file in a web browser(Chrome, Firefox, etc..).
+# Brick Breaker Game using Bootstrap in VanillaJS
+**Brick Breaker Game** is a simple web application built with JavaScript, HTML, CSS, and Bootstrap.
+In this classic game, players control a paddle to bounce a ball upward and break bricks arranged in rows.
+It provides fun gameplay while showcasing basic game development techniques in Vanilla JavaScript.

+This project is free to download and serves as an educational resource for learning JavaScript game development fundamentals.

+---
+### Basic Information
+- **Language Used**: JavaScript
+- **Front-end Technologies**: HTML & CSS with Bootstrap
+- **Code Editor**: Notepad++ or any text editor supporting HTML files
+- **Type**: Web Application
+- **Database**: None required

+---

+### About the Game
+The **Brick Breaker Game** utilizes a Bootstrap template for a clean, responsive design.
+Players control the paddle using keyboard keys (Left Arrow to move left, Right Arrow to move right).
+The goal is simple: keep the ball in play by bouncing it off the paddle and breaking all bricks to complete the level.
+Missing the ball results in a loss of lives until the game is over.

+---

+### Features
+#### User Interface (UI)
+- **Bootstrap Integration**: Uses Bootstrap’s grid and styling for a responsive, modern look.
+- **Game Area**: Features a brick grid at the top, a player-controlled paddle at the bottom, and a moving ball.
+- **Score and Lives Display**: Shows the player’s score and remaining lives in a Bootstrap-styled header.
+- **Responsive Design**: Adjusts seamlessly across devices (desktop, tablet, mobile).

+#### Core Gameplay
+- **Ball Movement**: The ball bounces around the game area, interacting with walls, the paddle, and bricks.
+- **Paddle Control**: Players can control the paddle using arrow keys or touch/mouse movements.
+- **Brick Collision Detection**: Each brick collision breaks the brick, increasing the player’s score.
+- **Game Levels**: Difficulty increases as levels progress by shrinking the paddle or increasing ball speed.
+- **Game Over**: Displays a "Game Over" message when the player loses all lives.

+#### Interactivity
+- **Paddle Movement**: Real-time control of the paddle using keyboard or mouse/touch inputs.
+- **Collision Physics**: JavaScript handles realistic bounce effects on collisions with walls, paddle, and bricks.
+- **Score Tracking**: Score updates in real-time as bricks are broken.

+### Installation Guide
+1. **Download the Source Code**: Download the provided zip file.
+2. **Extract the Files**: Locate and extract the zip file.
+3. **Open the Application**: Find the `index.html` file in the extracted folder.
+4. **Run in Browser**: Open `index.html` in a web browser (e.g., Chrome, Firefox).